How to Find a Kita in Berlin

 Congratulations – you're expecting a baby or recently had one!
 You're on Elternzeit and are planning when to return to work and where to send your kid to Kita.

-After the initial excitement, I started to feel a bit overwhelmed with spending so much time applying to tons of Kitas and being told that maybe I could get a spot with them in two years or more when I could have been catching up on sleep or enjoying time with our new baby.
+After the initial excitement, I started to feel a bit overwhelmed with spending so much time applying to tons of Kitas when I could have been catching up on sleep or enjoying time with our new baby.
 So I feel your pain!
 But there's a few things that can make life easier for you that I wish I had known myself going into it.

 1. How to research Kitas in your neighborhood or near your work 🕵️♀️🕵️♂️

-You can use the search function on Kietzee to look up Kitas by postcode, district or name of the Kita.
+You can use the search function on the Kita Navigator to look up Kitas address or the name of the Kita.
 I would recommend doing so before your child is born – chances are you'll be very busy with your baby in the first few months.

 Some Kitas may add you to their waitlist before your baby is born while many others won't allow you to apply until after your child is born, so check with the Kitas on your list.